 TEST INDOORS ONLY!
 Prey drive is higher outdoors.
 Judging a dog's reaction to a strange cat at a distance outside is NOT a reliable way to cat test.
 Yes, most greyhounds will be interested and want to chase cats they see on walks in the neighborhood.
-That will be true of even most cat friendly dogs indoors.
+That will be true of even most cat tolerant dogs indoors.
 Dogs are predators so this is not unique to greyhounds.
-Dogs are more alert and excitable outside than in their den or house where they typically rest.
+Dogs are more alert and excitable outside, than in their den or house where they typically rest.
 Dogs are also territorial and consider squirrels and the neighbor's cat to be intruders, in their yard.

 NEVER HOLD THE CAT DURING THE TEST!
 You will get scratched and holding a cat up in the air increases prey drive.
 The dog is much less likely to pass the test with cat being dangled above his head like a lure or a toy.
 Let the dog meet the cat on the ground as if it were another dog.
 The same thing applies when introducing a greyhound to a small dog.
 It will be much more recognizable as a dog if it is on the ground walking like a dog and not carried like a toy.

 TEST IN A SMALL SPACE!
 Tests and introductions should be held in a small space where the cat cannot run away.
 A bathroom works great or another small room where the cat can’t run away or hide under things.
 This is SO important!
 The last thing you want is a greyhound to get excited over a fast moving small animal at the start of a test or intro- it is almost guaranteed to react with excitement and fail.
 You don’t want the greyhound to mistake a cat for the lure it has been chasing at the track – also fast moving and fuzzy.